Who is India Reynolds? Meet the Love Island series 5 bombshell

 Model and vegan chef India Reynolds has her eye on Ovie

-Another three bombshells are set to enter the Love Island villa, to spice things up as we get ever closer to the finale.
+Another three bombshells have entered the Love Island villa to spice things up as we get ever closer to the finale.

 Former Page 3 model India Reynolds is among them.
 Here’s everything you need to know about her…